-A recent study by MGI and the McKinsey Global Institute found that there will be four to five million jobs in the United States requiring data analysis skills by 2018.
+A 2011 study by MGI and the McKinsey Global Institute found that there will be four to five million jobs in the United States requiring data analysis skills by 2018.
 The report also found that the healthcare sector could create more than $300 billion in value annually if it were to use big data and healthcare analytics to creatively and effectively drive efficiency and quality.
 The ability to perform big data computing puts health information management professionals at the forefront of the big data revolution.

 - Data communication.
 Health information management professionals can use data communication skills to educate decision makers about the nature, structure, and interpretation of coded data—including ICD-9 vs. ICD-10 as well as a whole host of other clinical and non-clinical data.